hyperledger/identus-cloud-agent/README.md

 * [OpenAPI docs](openapi)

+## Running Locally

+Instructions for running the `building-block` stack locally can be found here: [Running locally](infrastructure/local/README.md)

+## Developing

+Instructions for running the `building-block` stack for development purposes can be found here: [Developing locally](infrastructure/local/README.md)

 ## Contributing

 Read through our [contributing guidelines][contributing] to learn about our submission process, coding rules and more.